Economy of Kievan Rus': Urban development

 East Slavic, Finno-Ugric, Turkic, and Baltic cities were created from small craft and trade settlements even before the formation of the state.
 The remains of these towns, the hillforts, remain in large numbers in the northern lands of present-day Ukraine: 400 in Kyiv Oblast, 150 in Chernihiv Oblast, 350 in Volyn Oblast, 250 in Polissia, and more than 100 in Halychyna.

 It is probably for this reason that Old Norse sources spoke of Kievan Rus' as Garðaríki, the "realm of (fortified) towns".
 Some of these towns were small, serving to protect a single house, or were the castle of a "deliberate husband" ("нарочитого мужа"), while others occupied a large territory and could have a large number of defenders.
 According to Soviet urban researcher Mikhail Tikhomirov (1956), there were 89 towns in Kievan Rus' in the 11th century; another 134 new towns arose in the 12th century; and on the even of the Mongol invasion of Kievan Rus' (1237–1240), the realm had about 300 urban centres in total.

-Cities were primarily of defensive importance.
-They protected the borderlands from the advances of the steppe peoples.
-But cities became even more important in the process of state formation.
-The construction of fortifications required considerable expenditure and the joint labour of large groups of people.
-The population that built the city together created a single organisation that used the fortifications, took care of their defence, and provided them with various means.
-Economic matters were closely linked to military needs.
-The city became the centre of the entire neighbourhood, dominated it, and had the final say in all matters: "whatever the elders decide, the suburbs will accept," says the chronicle.
-With the spread of Christianity in Kievan Rus', towns began to appear near large monasteries.